kubernetes/website/docs/concepts/services-networking/service.md

 - `nq`: never queue

-**Note:** ipvs mode assumes IPVS kernel modules are installed on the node before running kube-proxy.
-When kube-proxy starts with ipvs proxy mode, kube-proxy would validate if IPVS modules are installed on the node, if it's not installed kube-proxy will fall back to iptables proxy mode.
+**Note:** ipvs mode assumes IPVS kernel modules are installed on the node before running `kube-proxy`.
+When `kube-proxy` starts with ipvs proxy mode, `kube-proxy` validates if IPVS modules are installed on the node.
+If it's not installed `kube-proxy` will fall back to iptables proxy mode.

 ![Services overview diagram for ipvs proxy](/images/docs/services-ipvs-overview.svg)

-In any of these proxy model, any traffic bound for the Service’s IP:Port is proxied to an appropriate backend without the clients knowing anything about Kubernetes or Services or Pods.
-Client-IP based session affinity can be selected by setting `service.spec.sessionAffinity` to "ClientIP" (the default is "None"), and you can set the max session sticky time by setting the field `service.spec.sessionAffinityConfig.clientIP.timeoutSeconds` if you have already set `service.spec.sessionAffinity` to "ClientIP" (the default is “10800”).
+In any of these proxy models, any traffic bound for the `Service`’s IP:Port is proxied to an appropriate backend without the clients knowing anything about Kubernetes or `Services` or `Pods`.
+Client-IP based session affinity can be selected by setting `service.spec.sessionAffinity` to `"ClientIP"` (the default is `"None"`), and you can set the max session sticky time by setting the field `service.spec.sessionAffinityConfig.clientIP.timeoutSeconds` if you have already set `service.spec.sessionAffinity` to `"ClientIP"` (the default is “10800”).

 ## Multi-Port Services